mwouts/jupytext/README.md

 ```
 where cell type is either omitted (code cells), or `[markdown]` or  `[raw]`.
 The content of markdown and raw cells is commented out in the resulting script.

 Percent scripts created by Jupytext have a header with an explicit format information.
-The format of scripts with no header is inferred automatically: scripts with at least two double percent cells are identified as double percent scripts.
+The format of scripts with no header is inferred automatically: scripts with at least one `# %%` cell are identified as `percent` scripts.

 The `percent` format is currently available for Python, Julia, R, Scheme and C++.

 ### Sphinx-gallery scripts

 Another popular notebook-like format for Python script is the Sphinx-gallery [format](https://sphinx-gallery.readthedocs.io/en/latest/tutorials/plot_notebook.html).
-Scripts that contain at least two lines with more than twenty hash signs are classified as Sphinx-gallery notebooks by Jupytext.
+Scripts that contain at least two lines with more than twenty hash signs are classified as Sphinx-Gallery notebooks by Jupytext.

-If you want that the reStructuredText be converted to markdown for a nicer display, add a `c.ContentsManager.sphinx_convert_rst2md = True` line to your Jupyter configuration file.
-Please notice however that this is a non-reversible transformation—use this only with Binder.
-You should not use that if you want to edit the Sphinx Gallery files with Jupytext.
+Comments in Sphinx-Gallery scripts are formatted using reStructuredText rather than markdown.
+They can be converted to markdown for a nicer display in Jupyter by adding a `c.ContentsManager.sphinx_convert_rst2md = True` line to your Jupyter configuration file.
+Please note that this is a non-reversible transformation—use this only with Binder.
+Revert to the default value `sphinx_convert_rst2md = False` when you edit Sphinx-Gallery files with Jupytext.

-By the way, if you want to use Jupytext and Binder to visualize your Sphinx Gallery scripts, you just need to create two files in your GitHub repo:
+Turn a GitHub repository containing Sphinx-Gallery scripts into a live notebook repository with [Binder](https://mybinder.org/) and Jupytext by adding only two files to the repo:
-- `binder/requirements.txt` with the required packages (including `jupytext`)
+- `binder/requirements.txt`, a list of the required packages (including `jupytext`)
 - `.jupyter/jupyter_notebook_config.py` with the following contents:
 ```python
 c.NotebookApp.contents_manager_class = "jupytext.TextFileContentsManager"